• Home

 Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-Once you get to the top layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Once you get to the last layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Use an icing spatula or a butter knife to frost the top and a thin layer on the sides of the cake.

 Pop the entire cake in the fridge uncovered for 15-20 minutes.
-This will make it more stable to work with for the ganache drip.

 Whisking the chocolate and cream until silky smooth.

-Make the Ganache Drip
+Step 7: Make the Ganache

-Step 1: Spoon the Ganache
+Step 8: Spoon on the Chocolate Ganache

 Take the cake out of the fridge and immediately spoon almost all the liquid ganache on top of the cake.